-Collaboration and teamwork – they’re key to what you do.
-For healthcare teams especially, the excellent care you provide wouldn’t be accomplished without them.
+Collaboration – it’s essential for a successful healthcare practice.
+The excellent care you provide wouldn’t be accomplished without it.

-For numerous clinics and counselors, surgeons and specialists, Google’s powerful suite of collaborative services – from Gmail to Hangouts, to Calendar and Sheets – offers the anywhere, real-time connections necessary to promote efficient outcomes.
-They really do make life easier.
+For numerous clinics and counselors, surgeons and specialists, Google’s powerful suite of collaborative services are top-notch.
+From Gmail to Hangouts, to Calendar and Sheets, Workspace provides the anywhere, real-time connections necessary to promote efficient outcomes.
+It really does make life easier.

 But what’s the basis for Google being able to provide this?